 No, this could be considered 'fly-tipping'.
 The branches legally belong to the neighbour so you should offer them back before disposing of them as it could be considered an Act of Theft not to.
 But it is more than likely that they will be happy for you to dispose of them.

 No. The owner is not obliged to clear up fallen leaves unless it is blocking a gutter for example and damage then occurs from it.
 However, you would need to prove that it was the leaves from that particular tree that caused the damage.

 Yes, if the tree does not carry a tree preservation order.
 Removing roots comes with the same rights and liabilities of overhanging branches.
-Depending on the position and size of the tree root, removing them might cause tree failure.
+However this is a dangerous and unwise action, depending on the position and size of the tree root, removing them will most likely cause tree failure.